When we think about the world’s biggest killer, different things come to mind.

 As a result, if you suspect any problem relating to insulin resistance or hyperinsulinemia then don’t self-diagnose.

-Seek medical advice and work with your practitioner as accurate diagnosis requires medical tests.
+Seek medical advice and work with your practitioner as an accurate diagnosis requires medical tests.

 Doing this will let you know for certain, and allow you to discuss possible treatment options with a medical professional.